HMAckerman/GUImap/README.md

    - IDE needed to code the project.

-7. **Grafana**
+7. **Xsltproc**

-   - Needed to observe and visualize data from the database.
+   - Needed to transform the .xml file into a human-readable format.

 Motivation
 ----------